-This list of body language gestures is only part of the whole picture; there are more subcategories to body language.
+This list of gestures is only part of the whole picture; there are more subcategories to body language signals.
 Oculesics is the study of communicating with the eyes.
-Non-verbal communication with the eyes is a subtle form of body language with many facets of understanding.
-It is said that both humans and animals use oculesics to communicate non-verbally, a simple example of this occurs when an individual darts their eyes away quickly, others will look in the same direction, this communicates "look here."
+Non-verbal communication with the eyes is a subtle form of body language signals with many facets of understanding.
+It is said that both humans and animals use oculesics to communicate non-verbally; a simple example of this occurs when an individual darts their eyes away quickly, others will look in the same direction, this communicates "look here."

 Here is a list used for interpreting the eyes using oculesic's:

 - Eyes dancing/sparkly and wrinkled in the corners - happy, excited

 - Dilated pupils and eyes wide open - the desire

 - Eyes staring/intense and wide open - anger